veekay7/OshareChrono/README.md

-# Chrono
+# Osyare Chrono (おしゃれクロノ)

-Chrono was developed for a UI/UX programming challenge.
-The challenge was to make a clock application that was to be used at work.
+Oshare Chrono is a clock application that was developed for a UI/UX programming challenge.
+The requirements was that this clock was to be used at work and can be used by workers to track their working time together with other applications.
 I designed the UI, UI layout, the radial graphic and coded it.

 ## Features: